St. Lucie River

-The St. Lucie River is a 35 mi estuary linked to a coastal river system in St. Lucie and Martin counties in the Florida, United States.
+The St. Lucie River is a 35 mi estuary linked to a coastal river system in St. Lucie and Martin counties in the U.S. state of Florida.
 The St. Lucie River and St. Lucie Estuary are an "ecological jewel" of the Treasure Coast, central to the health and well-being of the surrounding communities.
 The river is part of the larger Indian River Lagoon system, the most diverse estuarine environment in North America with more than 4,000 plant and animal species, including manatees, oysters, dolphins, sea turtles and seahorses.